worktheclock/replit.github.io/tutorials/13-steganography.md

         enc_pixels.append(enc_row)
     return enc_pixels
 ```
-The above function loops through each row of pixels then loops through each character in those rows.
-It then checks if the pixel is an odd or even number.
-We accomplish this by dividing the pixel value by 2, if the remainder is 0 then it is an even number, if it is 1 then it's an odd number.
-It then compares the result (1 or 0) to the bit in the same index position of the `bytestring` list, if they match then it keeps the pixel value the same, if they don't then it subtracts one from the pixel value which in turn changes the value from odd to even or vice versa, changing the bit to match that of the `bytestring` list.
-We then append the updated pixels from each row to the `enc_row` list and in the end we append `enc_row` to `enc_pixels` forming the complete secret encoded image.
+This is the most complicated part of our project, but most of the code is there to handle edge cases.
+The important insight is that we want to control whether each pixel has an odd value (representing a 1 in our binary string) or an even one (to represent a 0).
+By chance, half of the pixel values will already have the correct value.

+We simply loop through the binary string and the pixel and 'bump' each value that isn't correct by one.
+That is, we subtract 1 from the value if we need to change it from odd to even or vice versa.
+We don't want any negative numbers, so if we need to change any of the `0` values, we add 1 instead.

-### Writing pixels to an image
+### Writing our modified pixels back to an image

-We now have a complete image with the encoded message but it is still just a list of pixels.
+We now have all the image data, including the encoded message but it is still just a list of pixels.
 Let's add a function that will compile our pixels back into a `png` image.

 Add the following function to the bottom of the `main.py` file.